 How much is the fare?

 If you’re from a large urban city like London, Paris or New York, then you may be presently surprised that the fares in Dubai are actually a bit cheaper than you’d pay at home.
 Thanks to the low operating cost and low fuel costs, the fares are less than expected.
-Taxis in Dubai don’t have set rate fees for journeys to a particular destination, instead, they use a taximeter based on distance, and that price is government regulated.
-The base price for taking a Dubai taxi changes depending on your location and time of day, but the price per distance (kilometer) will be the same regardless.
+All Taxis in Dubai they use a taximeter that calculate the fare based on time and distance, final price is government regulated.

-Another thing to keep in mind is that the base rate changes slightly for a few reasons: how you initiated the pickup of the taxi, your location, and the time of day.
+Another thing to keep in mind is that the base rate changes slightly for a few reasons: how you initiated the pickup of the taxi, the time of day and your location.
 For example, if you flag down a taxi from the street, your starting fare will be cheaper than if you ask the hotel concierge to call you a service.
 If you get a taxi from the airport your base fare will be higher than if you’re jaunting around town.
 Lastly, Dubai breaks down their rates by two times: 6 a.m. to 10 p.m. and then from 10 p.m. to 6 a.m.

 As of March 2020, the rates are as follows for these breakdowns